MoathOthman/MOLH/README.md

 `MOLHLanguage.setDefaultLanguage("ar")`

+### using without swizzling (prefered)
+you can choose to not use swizzling `MOLH.shared.activate(false)` , in that case you subclass MOLH-UI Subclasses , like `MOLHTextField` , this will give you more controlability as you can by-pass the *tag* requirement by using `forceSwitchingRegardlessOfTag` and set it to true.

+### Fonts
+Its better to have the app fonts in one place in your app, e.g. a **FontManager**. and there you can decide which font to use based on the chosen language, this would be the eaiser way.

 ### Other Frameworks and bundles
 Some controls such as ActionSheetDatePicker have locale property so you can set them appropriately e.g.